Sarony11/Demiurge-AI-GM/README.md

 ## Commands

-The AI Tutor supports the following commands:
+The AI GM supports the following commands:

-- `/feedback`: Request feedback from the AI Tutor.
 - `/test`: Request a test to assess your knowledge and understanding.
-- `/config`: Update your AI Tutor configuration/preferences.
+- `/config`: Update your AI GM configuration/preferences.
-- `/plan`: Create a lesson plan based on your preferences.
+- `/create`: Create a full RPG campaign based on your preferences.
+- `/character`: Starts a process to create a relevant character for the RPG campaign.
 - `/search`: Search for specific information (*requires plugins*).
-- `/start`: Start the lesson plan.
+- `/start`: Start the RPG campaign.
-- `/stop`: Stop the lesson plan.
+- `/stop`: Stop the RPG campaign plan.
 - `/continue`: Continue the output if it was cut.

 *The search command requires plugins.